None

 Residents in Dudiye have water

 In December 2023, the last of the villages received clean running water!
-(We have not been able to get pictures from Sharmo due to the heavy rains.)
 Construction is completed except for 3 water points in Dudiye and 16 additional water points identified as needed to complete our objective of one water point within 500m of every household.
 The construction of these water points will start early in 2024.
 The engineers executing the project have been inspecting the whole water system to make sure that all water points deliver water without any problems.
 They have fixed several leakages and ane working to resolve some intermittent issues in Dohom water points.

 In addition, the region received very heavy rainfall in December and some of the Arri water infrastructure has been affected, particularly the gravity main that delivers water from the intake to the sedimentation tank.